“The Night Watch” by Rembrandt van Rijn

 Insights into the “The Night Watch” by Rembrandt van Rijn

 - The scene was not set at night, so it is not the night watch.
 Rembrandt’s painting was set in the daytime.
 The dark background mistaken for the time of day was a varnish turned dark with age and dirt.

 - The title “Night Watch” became more popular over the last hundred years rather than the longer formal names for the painting.
 During a restoration in the 1940s, some of the darkened varnishes were removed, but the name stuck.

 - The official titles of this painting include: “Officers and Other Civic Guardsmen of District II of Amsterdam, under the command of Captain Frans Banninck Cocq and Lieutenant Willem van Ruytenburch”; “Militia Company of District II under the Command of Captain Frans Banninck Cocq”; and “The Shooting Company of Frans Banninck Cocq and Willem van Ruytenburch.”

 - No two faces are looking the same way; everyone seems to be looking somewhere else.
 Also, every figure is differently aligned.
 Is Rembrandt suggesting chaos rather than discipline?

 The Night Watch

 - Title: The Night Watch

-- Other Titles: The Company of Frans Banning Cocq and Willem van Ruytenburgh
+- Also: The Company of Frans Banning Cocq and Willem van Ruytenburgh

 - Dutch: De Nachtwacht